mikemoser/uber-departure-times/README.md

 - **Node.js** - great for quickly building RESTful servers and allows one language (javascript) to be used on both the client and the server.

-- **MongoDb** - used for it's [geoNear](http://docs.mongodb.org/manual/reference/command/geoNear) command to easily find stops near the users location and it's BJSON format plays well with Node.js.
+- **MongoDb** - used for its [geoNear](http://docs.mongodb.org/manual/reference/command/geoNear) command to easily find stops near the users location and its BJSON format plays well with Node.js.

 Trade-offs & Todos